Coal Company CEO On Donald Trump's Energy 'Plan': Dude, Get Real

 So what do people who really know about energy policy and the energy industry think of Trump's plan to deregulate and drill us into prosperity?
 You know, after they finish giggling and wipe the coffee off their computer monitors?

-All of them, to varying degrees, fault the billionaire’s basic premises and call his promises farfetched and at times contradictory.comments about the need to retrain coal miners who'll be affected by the shift to cleaner energy (look it up, we ain't relitigating the quote here).
+All of them, to varying degrees, fault the billionaire's basic premises and call his promises farfetched and at times contradictory.
+They say the Republican presidential candidate uses faulty math to tout his vision of America's energy independence, fails to understand energy economics in his pledge to revive the coal industry, and is peddling a big myth by claiming that global warming is a hoax.comments about the need to retrain coal miners who'll be affected by the shift to cleaner energy (look it up, we ain't relitigating the quote here).
 The problem is, almost everyone agrees, that coal is declining not because there's a war on coal but because of plain old economics: fracking, with all its problems, has made natural gas a hell of a lot cheaper than coal, and even if we magically wished the EPA and MSHA into the cornfield and appointed Don Goddamned Blankenship as Energy Secretary, coal is never going to be as big as it used to be.
 It's not only a fossil fuel, it's quickly becoming a fossil industry.
-But don't just take it from a hippie commie mommyblogger, take it from Energy Experts like the Brookings Institution's Charles Ebinger, who says "coal jobs aren’t coming back and for Mr Trump to say they’re coming back is erroneous and fanciful.”
+But don't just take it from a hippie commie mommyblogger, take it from Energy Experts like the Brookings Institution's Charles Ebinger, who says "coal jobs aren't coming back and for Mr Trump to say they're coming back is erroneous and fanciful."
 Or if Brookings is too liberal, how about this libertarian dude?

 Or maybe an actual Coal Guy and Trump donor, Murray Energy CEO Bob Murray, who gave a Trump PAC $100,000?